Moebius2107/DataEngProject/README.md

 Before we start processing the data, we check if the database and the collections have been created with the "check_db_existence" task.
 Once the data is loaded properly, we use Pandas to clean and transform it.
 Pandas is specifically designed for data manipulation and analysis in Python.
 One of the best advantages of Pandas is it needs less writing for more work done.
 What would have taken multiple lines in Python without any support libraries, can simply be achieved through 1-2 lines with the use of Pandas.
 Thus, using Pandas helps to shorten the procedure of handling data.
 Also Pandas can import large amounts of data very fast which saves time.
 We also use Jupyter Notebook as a debugger in our project.
 We use it to visualize the processing we do on the data, which allows us to see the commands that do not give the desired results.
+The 'Staging_notebook' has all the applied steps with all the prints we used to realize which transformations to make to each of our datasets.

 We start by transforming the documents into DataFrame to manipulate them more easily.
 Then the data underwent several transformations in order to become usable.

 ![Staging Dag](/img/staging_dag.PNG)

 ### A. Removing duplicates
 With the describe() function, we can see how many rows the DataFrame has and how many values are unique for each column in it.
-For example, we have 2000 participants but only 500 unique participant-ids, which implies that three-quarters of these values are identical and therefore useless.
+Identifiers where the columns we used to deleted the duplicates.
 Duplicate information](/img/duplicate_information.PNG)
 So we will delete them.
 ### B. Deleting the unuseful columns
 We will then delete the columns that contain information that will not be useful in our analysis with the drop() function.
 ### C. Null/empty management
-There are many voids in the data we are retrieving, mainly in the columns we deleted in the previous step.
-The remaining ones also contain them and we have to manage them.
-The rows where the id, a reference to other tables or the location is missing are deleted because we do our analysis on them and we can't deduce their value from their neighbor.
-We keep the rows with a void on non-essential information but which may be interesting to study in another context for example.
+There are many null values in the data we are retrieving.
+We keep the rows with a null on non-essential columns to the correctness of our data.
 ### D. Split columns
 We have a column with an adress, to analyse the country separately we splited the column to have that field separated.
 ### E. Unpivot columns